 When I found out I was pregnant with my first child, I decided I would attempt to have a natural birth, but I wanted to keep my options open.
 One thing I never anticipated was that one of the disadvantages of natural birth would be that guilted into it once I decided I didn’t want it.
-I never would have guessed how much it would ruin my birthing experience.
-We never imagine situations like this when we hear birth stories.
+I never would have guessed how much feeling forced into an unmedicated vaginal delivery would ruin my birthing experience.

 This article is written by Jade from Real Bad Mommy.
-This Australian mom of 2 tells her traumatic story of being guilted into a natural childbirth she didn’t want, and how that negatively impacted her both physically and emotionally.
+This Australian mom of 2 tells her traumatic story of being guilted into labor and delivery choices she didn’t want: natural childbirth (or, vaginal birth without pain medications).

-Soon, we’ll also share Tessa’s comparison of her medicated birth to her water birth.
-We are excited to share stories from women who have experienced giving birth across all of these spectrums as we know that all women’s birth stories are just as different as our bodies and our children are.
+Or check out our other birth stories.
+We share stories from women who have experienced giving birth across all of these spectrums as we know that all women’s birth stories are just as different as our bodies and our children are.

 Feeling Guilted into Natural Birth

 The first appointment I had with the midwives, I was open-minded and impressionable.
 I informed them that I wanted to try a natural birth.
 But I specified that, if I couldn’t go through with it, I wanted pain relief options.

 The response I received shocked me.
 The midwife bluntly told me that I would not be having pain relief if I wanted to be in the midwife-only program.
 If I was considering any form of pain relief, I could go back to the “mainstream” birthing program with the “masses.”